solo-nko/MediaLoggerPWA/README.md

 ## Overview

-This is an application being developed to gain a better understanding of progressive web app development, component libraries, and indexedDB.
+This is an application being developed to gain a better understanding of progressive web app development, component libraries, and IndexedDB.
 I'm also making it because I've tried using OneNote and Excel to track my current media (what I'm currently playing, watching, reading etc.) and found it somewhat less than ideal.
 So, I'm attempting to make my own solution.

 ## Features